sharpton/shotmap/docs/shotmap.pl.md

 * **--pid=INTEGER** (Optional) NO DEFAULT

+    Only used when invoking --db.
 The MySQL/flat file project identifier corresponding to data that you want to reprocess.
 Not used when analyzing data for the first time!

 * **--goto=STRING** (Optional) NO DEFAULT